Azure/PSRule.Rules.Azure/docs/en/rules/Azure.BV.Immutable.md

 ## NOTES

 Note that immutability locking `Locked` is irreversible, so ensure to take a well-informed decision when opting to lock.
+For example, for vaults containing production workloads consider using `Locked`.
+For cases where you are creating and destroying backups and vaults on a regulary basis such as temporary environments consider `Unlocked`.

 ## LINKS